XSimon2020/osticket-prereqs/README.md

 <img width="1156" alt="image" src="https://github.com/XSimon2020/osticket-prereqs/assets/111246513/832ce282-0322-41c3-b9c8-ce79b9efca1d">
 </p>
 <p>
 Search for IIS and ensure to run as an admin.
 Select PHP Manager when toggling the home menu and click "Register new PHP version".
-Browse C:\PHP and click on "php-cgi"
+Browse C:\PHP and click on "php-cgi" to open it and run the new PHP version.
 </p>
 <br />